NoamZeise/pages/_posts/2022-05-30-TrialsOfThePharaoh.md

 The light ray shader takes in an array of pairs of points and a distance that I store in a shader buffer.
-I calculate the distance on the cpu so that iit does not need to be recalculate for each fragment.
+I calculate the distance on the cpu so that it does not need to be recalculated for each fragment.
 ```glsl
 const int RAY_COUNT = 100;
 layout(set = 4, binding = 0) readonly buffer PerFrameLightPoints{